English Language Education

 Teacher: Email Anna Kronewitter

 Our English Learner Parent Advisory Council meets virtually at the beginning of each month on Wednesdays from 7:00-8:00.
 Meetings are facilitated by English Language Education Director Lindsey Rinder, and guided by the input of the ELPAC board members.
 The ELPAC seeks to promote multilingual and multicultural values for all students and to aid in the integration process of new English language learners into the Belmont community.
 In addition, the ELPAC advises the school district on how to best educate English Learners in Belmont.
 Please see here for more information about the ELPAC, or email Lindsey Rinder.
-Don’t have the time to join a group?
-Please see the excellent information on supporting your student in the Belmont Public Schools in the ELE Parent Guides below!

 ELE Parent Guides

+Below are guides to language and learning in the Belmont Public Schools.
+They are designed for parents who are new to public school in the United States.
+They also have specific information about supporting early literacy and numeracy in grades K-3.
 Our thanks again go out to the Belmont parent-educators who wrote and translated these guides for their own language communities!
 We are so grateful for the amazing resources and abilities of all our parents.

 THE AMERICAN SCHOOL SYSTEM